DomBurke23/JavaPractice/README.md

 This file demonstrates the use of the java function Arrays.toString().
 It is the simplest way to print an array as a string in Java.
 We demonstrate this with a predefined array and a user input array.

 LuckyFive.java
-Thsi file uses the built in function Random() to generate a random number and if it does not match a specific value it will generate another random number inside a while loop.
+This file uses the built in function Random() to generate a random number and if it does not match a specific value it will generate another random number inside a while loop.

+Newsfeed.java
+This file is based around arrays.

+Newsfeed2.java
+This file is based around arrays and using the String[] args parameter in the main method to take user input from the command line.
+ * when running this file in the command line do
+ * javac Newsfeed2.java
+ * java Newsfeed2 Robot

 Noodle.java
 This file is demonstrating inheritance and Polymorphism.
 Inheritance saves us redefining the same class members all over again.
 Polymorphism allows a child class to share the information and behavior of its parent class while also incorporating its own functionality.